 With Big Data comes digitisation.
 IoT enables digitisation and streamlining of various work processes that could never be done before.
 Complete work processes involve people, various tools, and quickly transforming inputs into services.
 When software at the scale of an entire IoT operating system can streamline various processes – ie. that building managers and front-of-house staff may typically do – then we can say it’s a smart space!
 Running productive processes automatically is a more efficient way to save time, energy and resources.

 The large marketplace for smart home tech and appliances shouldn’t surprise you.
 Sometimes called ‘connected homes’, these spaces we hope you spend the majority of your life in, seeking comfort and convenience.
-IoT is used in the homeplace to enable your smartphone to become a remote thermostat (read more about smart thermostats here), controlling air-con/heating.
+IoT is used in the homeplace to enable your smartphone to become a remote thermostat (read more about smart thermostats and HVAC systems), controlling air-con/heating.
 It’s also possible to have IoT lights, door locks, security cameras and other appliances like a smart coffee machine!

 IoT/smart things can be used in all kinds of environments from factories, hospitals, airports to shopping centres (find out about Smart Rewards shopping) and so on.
 The possibilities are exciting as smart building enablement becomes an easier option to choose, we’ll soon have smart cities!